leapcode/bitmask-dev/docs/testing/index.rst

 following tips:

 * Focus all your efforts, if possible, on whatever is *the* golden distro at the time of the release.
-This currently is: Ubuntu 16.04.x LTS, 64bits, with Unity as the default desktop environment.
+This currently is: Ubuntu 17.04.x (zesty), 64bits, with Unity as the default desktop environment.
   It's very important to have a reference environment as bug-free as possible, before trying to solve issues that are present in other distributions or window